How to Create a Sunday Night Spa Routine That Sets Up Your Week

 Clear the mental clutter before it carries into Monday.

-• Grab your journal and answer just two questions:
+- Grab your journal and answer just two questions.
+Keep it brief to avoid overthinking.

-This isn’t therapy — it’s emotional hygiene.
-Just like brushing your teeth, clearing your mind nightly prevents buildup.
+This isn’t therapy, it is emotional hygiene.
+Just like brushing your teeth prevents plaque buildup, clearing your mind nightly prevents emotional residue from accumulating and causing burnout.

 ☕ Step 5: Sip & Savor (5 minutes)